 New investment team acquires operation of Fly Jamaica Airways

-KINGSTON (CMC) — A team of investors, led by Yann LeProvost of the French-based company W&Y SAS, and including Jamaican aviation veteran Glenn Logan, has taken over the operations of the problem-plagued Fly Jamaica Airways.
+KINGSTON, Jamaica (CMC) — A team of investors including Jamaican aviation veteran Glenn Logan, led by Yann LeProvost of the French-based company W&Y SAS, has taken over the operations of the problem plagued Fly Jamaica Airways.

-The new owners, who took over the operations last Friday from Guyanese operators Paul and Roxanne Reece, have promised to address issues affecting the carrier, including the payment of salaries, ticket refunds and the payment of outstanding debts.
+The new owners, who took over the reigns on Friday from Guyanese operators Paul and Roxanne Reece, have promised to address issues affecting the carrier, including the payment of salaries, ticket refunds and the payment of outstanding debt.

 According to Logan, plans are also underway to open an office and start departures out of Montego Bay.

-He noted that attorney Michael Vaccianna played an instrumental in getting the deal done .
+He noted that attorney Michael Vaccianna played an instrumental role in getting the deal done .

 “Things will be different with this airline, this will be a lateral integration, we will have Fly Jamaica vacations, we intend to have a hotel, we will focus on ground handling.
 This will ensure that money circulates within the company.”

-However, the carrier was grounded following an accident at the Cheddi Jagan International Airport on November 9, 2018 when the 757 Boeing aircraft, destined for Toronto, Canada, encountered difficulties and made an emergency landing with more than 100 passengers on board.
+However the carrier was grounded following an incident at the Cheddi Jagan International Airport on November 9, 2018 when the 757 Boeing aircraft, destined for Toronto, Canada, encountered difficulties and made an emergency landing with more than 100 passengers on board.

-In March, the airline made all staff positions redundant.
-Then chairman and chief executive officer Paul Reece said that this was due to the lack of planes to carry out operations and the failure of the company to recover in the aftermath of the November emergency landing.
+In March, the airline made all staff redundant – with then chairman and chief executive officer, Paul Reece, saying that this was due to the lack of planes to carry out operations and the failure of the company to recover in the aftermath of the November emergency landing.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive